How do you know you have cystitis and how do you get it?

 What can you do about your cystitis?

 It is not necessary to take antibiotics.
-There are natural anti-inflammatory products available which are powerful and effective, but don’t damage the body.
-One such product is DMSO Gel, derived from wood pulp.
+There are natural anti-inflammatory/ anti-bacterial products available that are powerful and effective but don’t damage the body.
+One such product is MSM sulphur derived from wood pulp.
 Turmeric is also very anti-inflammatory and has lots of other health benefits.